nickhall

 Yes.
 As long as a descendant does not own descendant stock of another regional corporation, they are eligible to enroll in BBNC Class D stock.

-Will descendants of original BBNC shareholders be elligible enroll in the new class of stock if they have already have BBNC shares from gifting or inheritance?
+Will descendants of original BBNC shareholders be eligible enroll in the new class of stock if they have already have BBNC shares from gifting or inheritance?

 Yes, lineal descendants of original BBNC shareholders will be eligible to enroll in the new class of stock if they meet eligibility requirements, regardless of whether they have inherited or been gifted original BBNC stock already.